Acoustics Standards & Guidance

 The Local Authority has a responsibility to inspect its area from time to time to detect any statutory nuisances that need dealing with.
 They also have a duty to investigate a complaint of a statutory nuisance made by an individual living in the area and a duty to serve an Abatement Notice where the Local Authority is satisfied that a statutory nuisance exists or is likely or occur or recur within the area of the authority.

-The Environmental Protection Act can be found here.
+The Environmental Protection Act can be found using the button below:

 This standard is concerned with noise from wind farms.
 It states the following: